-Meeting Date Print Name (not required) Email (not required) - Please respond to the following abou Have had contact with the crimina Yes No Have a family member who has been incarcerated Yes No Work for an organization who serves system-impacted individuals Yes No Have you ever been a victim of violent crime?
+Meeting Date Print Name (not required) Email (not required) Please respond to the following about whether you: Have had contact with the criminal justice system/formerly incarcerate No Have a family member who has be een incarcerated Yes No Work for an organization who serves system-impacted individuals Yes No Have you ever been a victim of violent crime?
 Yes No Did you feel the meeting was useful/productive?
 Rate your experience on a scale of 1 to 5 (5-extremely useful/productive and 1-unproductive/not useful): Did the format of the meeting encourage participation?
 Yes No Please explain: Was there something you wanted to share/say, but didn't?
 If yes, please indicate it here: Briefly describe what was most useful to you in the meeting.
 Would you be willing to invite others to attend this meeting?
 Yes No

-To connect with the CAB or to obtain reentry/realignment-related meeting information, please contact: alameda-cab@outlook.com
+$To \ connect \ with \ the \ CAB \ or \ to \ obtain \ reentry/realignment-related \ meeting \ information, \ please \ contact: \ \underline{alameda-cab@outlook.com}$